Table of Contents

 How Any Writer Can Write SEO Content

-But we hire our writers because they’re good writers, not because they know anything about SEO.
+We hire our writers because they’re good writers, not because they know anything about SEO.

-What they never mean is, they have a consistent process to ensure the content they write ranks again, and again and again.
+What they never mean is, they have a consistent process to ensure the content they write ranks again and again and again.

-And when we look at their portfolio, none of their work is generating traffic from search.
+When we look at their portfolio, none of their work is generating traffic from search.

 But that’s OK.

-Processes, documentation, and systems.
+We do it with processes, documentation, and systems.

-If you don’t want to see
+If you don’t want to see:

 - Awesome Facebook groups to recruit great writers from